 While syrup boils, In large bowl with an electric mixer or in the bowl of a stand mixer fitted with the whisk attachment, whip egg whites and salt on medium speed until soft peaks form, 2 to 3 minutes.
 With mixer running on medium-high speed, slowly and carefully pour boiling syrup into the egg whites.
 Beat until outside of bowl is cool to the touch and whites are thick and glossy, 7 to 10 minutes.

-With mixer on medium speed, add butter, one piece at a time (see note above).
+With mixer on medium speed, add butter, one piece at a time (see note).
 Continue beating until light and fluffy, 3 to 5 minutes.
 Fold in dehydrated strawberries.

 With a serrated knife, trim off about 1/8 inch from tops of cakes to make an even surface.
 Then, cut each cake in half to create 4 equal layers.
 Place one layer on a serving dish or cake stand and spread 1/3 cup sweetened condensed milk.
 Repeat with remaining cake layers and sweetened condensed milk.